Constraints on Shadow Radius and Instabilities Arising from Various Perturbations in Spherically Symmetric Black Holes in Einstein-power-Yang-Mills-Gauss-Bonnet Gravity: Numerical results

 Next, we systematically compute the time-domain profiles for spin-0, spin-1, $p$-form, and spin-2 perturbations in various dimensions.
 All the results are shown in Figures \ref{figure8}, \ref{figure9}, \ref{figure10}, \ref{figure11}, \ref{figure12}, \ref{figure13} and \ref{figure14}.
 In these figures, we restrict our analysis to the multipole number $\ell=2$, and the width of the grid is selected as $\Delta=0.1$.
 The left panels adopt an ${\alpha}_2$ values exceeding $\mathcal{Q}$ (${\alpha}_2 > \mathcal{Q}$), whereas the right panels use the opposite setting (${\alpha}_2 < \mathcal{Q}$) to establish a comparison benchmark.
 The vertical coordinate ``$\left|\Psi\right|$'' is plotted on a logarithmic scale, while the horizontal coordinate ``$\mathrm{t}$'' maintains a linear scale in these graphical representations.
+In numerical implementations, the time coordinate is typically rescaled by the horizon radius $r_{h}$, which scales as $r_{h}\propto\mathsf{M}^{1/(n-3)}$, so that the resulting time variable is dimensionless.
+Therefore, we rescale the time coordinate as ${\mathrm{t}}/{\mathsf{M}^{1/(n-3)}}$ and set $\mathsf{M}=1$ \cite{Konoplya:2011qq}.
+Furthermore, the perturbation field $\Psi$ is dimensionless, a property that follows from the linearity of the perturbation equation, which permits an arbitrary overall normalization of the field.
 After significantly improving the accuracy, the late-time tail stages corresponding to each dimension can all be clearly manifested.

 To investigate the effects of the Gauss-Bonnet coupling constant ${\alpha}_2$ and the Yang-Mills magnetic charge $\mathcal{Q}$ on the real $\left(\text{Re}(\omega)\right)$ and imaginary $\left(\text{Im}(\omega)\right)$ parts of the QNMs, we computed a series of numerical results for the spin-0, spin-1 and spin-2 perturbations, as illustrated in Figures \ref{figure15}, \ref{figure16}, \ref{figure17} and \ref{figure18}.
-It is worth noting that parameters ${\alpha}_2$ and $\mathcal{Q}$ were selected to vary within the same interval $\left[0,0.07\right]$.
+It is worth noting that parameters ${\alpha}_2$ and $\mathcal{Q}$ were selected to vary within the same interval $\left[0,\,0.07\right]$.
 Thus, it can be intuitively observed that parameter ${\alpha}_2$ has a substantially greater impact on the QNMs compared to parameter $\mathcal{Q}$.

 Additionally, we examined the specific impact of parameter $p$ on the QNMs for both $p$-form and $(p-1)$-form perturbations, as illustrated in Figures \ref{figure19} and \ref{figure20}.
 We select the allowable values of the parameter $p$ in each dimension $n$, namely $\left(1 \leqslant p \leqslant n-3\right)$, and mark the numerical results corresponding to these values with different symbols in the figures.